Rim of the World (2019)

 Much noise has been made about the fact that Disney is pulling their content from Netflix to feature it on their own streaming service later this year.
 Netflix—in its rush to fill the gap—has been pumping out book adaptations and original programming.
 The latest movie to hit the streaming service, Rim of the World, continues this trend.

 A sci-fi action film featuring an alien invasion, Rim of the World centers around four awkward teenagers—Alex, ZhenZhen, Dariush, and Gabriel—who are sent to summer camp by their well-meaning but clueless parents.
-When an astronaut crash-lands near their campsite, they are tasked with delivery a missile defense key to a nearby military base.
+When an astronaut crash-lands near their campsite, they are tasked with delivering a missile defense key to a nearby military base.
 At the same time, they have to survive the invading alien hordes.

 This film definitely isn’t without its problems, but is it enjoyable?
 Hell yes.